mricon/b4/docs/config.rst

   Default: ``no``

 ``b4.send-auto-to-cmd``
   The command to use for obtaining the list of "To:" recipients.
-Has no effect if the specified script isn't present in the repository.
+The command is run once for each patch in the series.
+Each patch file is piped through stdin.
+If b4 finds ``scripts/get_maintainer.pl`` at the top of your git tree, it uses the command shown below by default.

   Default: ``scripts/get_maintainer.pl --nogit --nogit-fallback --nogit-chief-penguins --norolestats --nol``

 ``b4.send-auto-cc-cmd``
-  The command to use for obtaining the list of Cc: recipients.
-Has no effect if the specified script isn't present in the repository.
+  The command to use for obtaining the list of "Cc:" recipients.
+The command is run once for each patch in the series.
+Each patch file is piped through stdin.
+If b4 finds ``scripts/get_maintainer.pl`` at the top of your git tree, it uses the command shown below by default.

   Default:: ``scripts/get_maintainer.pl --nogit --nogit-fallback --nogit-chief-penguins --norolestats --nom``